-Here are some tips on how to deal with rural neighbors in rural areas around Maine and the United States.
+Here are some tips on dealing with rural neighbors in rural areas around Maine and the United States.

 Give Then Time To Get To Know You

-One thing you have to understand is that people in a rural neighborhoods are used to a slower pace of life.
-They’re not used to having new neighbors move in every other week.
-So, it’s going to take them some time to get used to you.
+One thing you have to understand is that people in rural neighborhoods are used to a slower pace of life.
+They’re not used to having new neighbors move in every other week, so it’s going to take them some time to get used to you.

 You are no longer in an urban town where life changes faster.

-However, I oftentimes wonder if any remember how it first felt when they were the new person to a rural neighborhood.
+However, I often wonder if any remember how it first felt to be a newcomer to a rural neighborhood.

 Don’t Take It Personally If Rural Neighbors Are Not Friendly

-It’s not that they don’t like you, they just don’t know you yet.
-They don’t know what kind of person you are or what your intentions are.
-So, don’t take it personally if rural neighborhoods are not super friendly at first.
-These neighbors just need some time to warm up to you.
+It’s not that they don’t like you; they don’t know you yet.
+They don’t know what kind of person you are or your intentions.
+So, don’t take it personally if rural neighborhoods are not initially super friendly.
+These neighbors need some time to warm up to you.

-Another reason it takes so long for neighbors in rural areas to accept newcomers is that they want to make sure that the newcomers are going to stick around.
+Another reason it takes so long for neighbors in rural areas to accept newcomers is that they want to make sure that the newcomers will stick around.
 People in small towns have seen too many families move in and then move out again after a few months.

-I think there’s a sense of relief when a new family has been living in town for a year or two and shows no signs of leaving.
+There’s a sense of relief when a new family has been living in town for a year or two and shows no signs of leaving.
+However, we decided to sell our home recently after 5 years and move to another state once it’s sold.
+(Stay tuned!)

 Lastly, some rural neighborhoods are meant for people that are not people-friendly.
-They want to live in rural areas where they are not close to their neighbors.
-They are not bad people but they are more loners and like to spend time alone than with others.
+They want to live in rural areas not close to their neighbors.
+They are not bad people, but they are more lonely and like to spend time alone than with others.

 Be A Good Neighbor

-Don’t be a neighbor that plays loud music at all hours of the day or lets your dog run around loose and chase others nearby.
-Even though there may not be leash laws, it’s best to keep your dog on a leash.
+Don’t be a neighbor who plays loud music at all hours of the day or lets your dog run around loose and chase others nearby.
+Even though there may not be leash laws, keeping your dog on a leash is best.

-That was one of the hardest things for me to get used to when I went walking was having big dogs running up to me unleashed!
+One of the hardest things to get used to when I walked was having big dogs running up to me unleashed!

-By being a good neighbor your rural neighbors will not have anything to complain about you.
+Being a good neighbor means your rural neighbors will not have anything to complain about you.

 Get Involved In The Rural Neighborhoods Community

-A great way to make friends and get accepted by your neighbors is to get involved in the community.
-Volunteer for local organizations, attend town events, and just generally be involved in the day-to-day life of the community.
+Getting involved in the community is a great way to make friends and be accepted by your neighbors.
+Volunteer for local organizations, attend town events, and generally participate in the community’s day-to-day life.

 You can check your local community news for ideas.
 You or your family could join: